The Bankrate promise

 Some bad credit loans require collateral to approve you for the funds.
 This type of loan, known as a secured loan, does offer more affordable rates than traditional unsecured personal loans.
 But, if you default on your loan, the lender could seize the asset you used as collateral to insure your payments.

 Increased predatory potential

 It’s common for predatory products and loans to be advertised as bad credit loans.
 The primary difference between a legit and a predatory product is the interest rate — a predatory product may have an interest rate of 150 percent or more.

 How to tell if a bad credit loan is right for you

-Still, a bad credit loan could be ideal if you’ve done your homework to find a product with fair terms and an affordable monthly payment.
-Assuming you’ve exhausted all your other options, taking out a bad credit loan could also help you get your finances back on track.
-Plus, you can start rebuilding your credit health so you can qualify for better loan offers in the future should the need arise.
+Still, a bad credit loan could be ideal if you find a product with fair terms and an affordable monthly payment.
+It can help put your finances back on track and enable you to build your credit score so you can qualify for better loan offers in the future should the need arise.

 Alternatives to a bad credit personal loan

-Bad credit loans are risky for lenders, but they can also be problematic for your financial situation.
+Bad credit loans are risky for lenders, but they can also be problematic for your finances.
 Luckily, there are other options available.

 - Existing credit card: If you have a credit card with available credit, you can use it instead of taking out a bad credit personal loan.
-Be sure to pay the balance off as soon as you can to minimize interest charges.
+That said, be sure to pay the balance off as soon as you can to minimize interest charges.

 - Borrow from a friend or relative: Ask a trusted friend or relative for a loan to get you over the hump.
-If they agree, come up with payment terms that work for both parties and create a written agreement.
-It’s equally important to uphold your end of the bargain to prevent discord and preserve the relationship.
+If they agree, come up with payment terms and create a written agreement.

 - New credit card: Some unsecured credit cards are designed for borrowers with less-than-perfect credit.
 Most come with high interest rates and fees but can be more cost-efficient than a bad credit personal loan.